 When planning your home purchase with renovations in mind, plan for the expected soft costs as well as for the inevitable unexpected.
 Faccone suggests that the amount of money a typical buyer thinks a home needs for a renovation budget should be doubled.
 “I am always going over budget in my own projects because of the unknown fixes that I didn’t expect lurking behind the walls.”

 Alberto Marinas, CEO and co-founder of PadBlock, reminds buyers about the impact of the appraisal on the home sale.
 The price, the value of upgrades, and the reliability of current appliances may not be appraised to the agreed purchase price.
+Not to mention the cost of new furnishings for the home once the renovation is complete.

 “This can derail even the most cooperative seller,” he explains.
 “Unless the buyer has additional cash to cover the difference, the asking price will have to drop to the appraisal price.
 More often than not, in today’s market, the buyer has just enough cash for downpayment and closing fees — and not a penny more.”